 We firmly believe that all children, irrespective of their starting point, are entitled to a broad and ambitious curriculum.
 To that end, we are delighted to offer an innovative and knowledge-rich curriculum, which enables any student within Chertsey High School to fulfil their potential and develop the all-important skills and qualities, which will serve them well in later life.

-The curriculum reflects Chertsey High School's vision of ‘Enlightening Minds, Changing Lives’.
+The curriculum reflects Chertsey High School's ethos of knowledge, determination and love.
 Our curriculum delivers vital subject knowledge and skills, which are complemented by a raft of enrichment activities that broaden and extend the student experience.